Barion Pixel

 Preparatory- / therapy / development group

 A practical scheduling situation: everyone should attend regularly without the group rhythm falling apart.
+Therapy groups often rely on a stable rhythm, and a booking system with waitlist helps maintain continuity when participants drop out temporarily.

 View details